Pete D'Adamo, Ph.D., P.E.

 Water Treatment Technical Advisor

-After graduating college with a Bachelor of Science in biology, Pete worked as a superintendent at an industrial wastewater treatment facility and a supervisor for a municipal publicly-owned treatment works.
+After graduating from college with a Bachelor of Science in biology, Pete worked as a superintendent at an industrial wastewater treatment facility and a supervisor for a municipal publicly-owned treatment works.
 These experiences guided him to seek an engineering degree.
 He received his doctorate from Johns Hopkins University at the age of 47.

-Pete embraces the philosophy “an unexamined life is not worth living,” hence, he plays a key role in the research proceedings of our Water Institute.
-He has presented his work at workshops and conferences across the country and currently serves on the American Water Works Association's national committee for residuals management.
+Pete embraces the philosophy “an unexamined life is not worth living,” hence, he plays a key role in the research proceedings of our One Water Institute and per- and polyfluoroalkyl substances.
+Pete has presented his work at workshops and conferences across the country and currently serves on the American Water Works Association's national committee for residuals management.